I know, man can not live on bread alone. So I’m a little obsessed with baking bread lately… humor me. There will be more “real food” soon, promise.

 Well, I’m glad I decided to give this one a try.
 For some reason it seems easier than the original no-knead and the result so much better.
 The inside is lighter and fluffier.
 The flavor is wonderful.
 The shape, although flat, is perfect for sandwiches.
 PERFECT.

-- Let the loaf rise for two hours (it will rise out rather than up).
-Preheat the oven to 425 degrees and bake the loaf for 25-30 minutes or until it is golden brown.
+Preheat the oven to 425 degrees and bake the loaf for 25 minutes, or until it is golden brown.
 Let the bread cool on a wire rack before slicing.

 Step By Step Photos

-Oh, my other favorite thing about this bread is that it only uses 1/4 tsp of yeast – TOTAL.
-Now I can make great bread every week and my yeast will last four times as long.
+Oh, my other favorite thing about this bread is that it only uses 1/8 tsp of yeast – TOTAL.
+Now I can make great bread every week and my yeast will last for-ev-er.